Our Confidentiality and Data Protection Policy & Practice

 Nothing in this policy will prevent an individual from making a ‘protected disclosure’ within the meaning of the Public Interest Disclosure Act 1998 (i.e. a legitimate, good faith ‘whistleblowing’ disclosure)

-Our Peer Support Volunteers (PSVs) are carefully recruited and receive training from our Peer Support Coordinator.
-This includes the topics of confidentiality and boundaries.
+Very occasionally we may introduce a volunteer who has been carefully recruited and received training from our Shared Experiences Coordinator directly to support another member of the SMA community.
+Training includes the topics of confidentiality and boundaries.
 They know not to share the personal details of the person / family they are supporting, nor the contents of any conversations and Emails, nor to leave any confidential information (in paper or electronic form) where it is easily visible.
-They know that this applies during their time as a PSV and thereafter as well.
+They know that this applies during their time as a volunteer supporter and thereafter as well.
 They know to always check that they have the person’s specific permission before they discuss or do anything on their behalf.
 If they have any doubts, they know to ask the Shared Experiences Coordinator, who is there in an ongoing support role, or any member of the Support Services team for guidance.

 6. Data Breaches